AshrafHassan-RH/dev-acm/README.md

 These commands need to be run on each cluster where compliance operator was deployed.

+## Troubleshooting RHACM

+### Channels

+When new channel is using the same git url and settings it cannot be created since it duplicates the resource.

+Old channel has to be deleted.
+Channels are placed in namespaces named ggithubcom-*.
+Delete the namepace containing the conflicting channel.

 ## RHACS
 The policy named policy-advanced-cluster-security-central installs ACS operator and central.
 The placements.yaml is so configured to install this policy on hub cluster only.
 An additional policy named policy-advanced-cluster-security-managed install only ACS oprator on all managed clusters.
 Such setup is needed since central component is only installed on the hub cluster whereas secured services are installed on all clusters manually.
 The requirement for secured services is ACS operator installed.